903: The Pumaman

 Do you guys like North Korea?
 I sure don’t.

 North Korea is a country in East Asia occupying the northern half of the Korean peninsula.
 It exists in a perpetual state of conflict with South Korea, as the two countries have officially been at war since 1950, although open hostilities ceased in 1953.
-The country is a military dictatorship under the control of the Kim family; Kim Jong-il took power after his father, Kim Il-sung, died in 1994.
+The country is a military dictatorship under the control of the Kim family; Kim Jong-un took power 2011.
 North Korea is a paranoid, secretive state, and its citizens have suffered terribly from human rights abuses, isolation, and famine.

 Goldfinger got Mike Tyson!